Degree Contact:UA Catalog Listing Graduate School Listing Degree Works

 UA offers a special program where students may complete their MSME and MBA degrees at the same time with a slightly reduced number of overall hours when compared to completing the degrees separately.
 Students interested in the Dual MSME/MBA Program must apply to each degree program separately and the two applications are reviewed for admission separately by each respective program.
 Please contact the ME Graduate Program Director for more information on this program.
 Note that this program is also available to AMP students.

 Many unconditionally admitted full-time (MA) MSME graduate students seek some form of financial assistance through a fellowship or graduate assistantship.
 Assistantships and fellowships generally include a monthly stipend, tuition, and health insurance.
-Because the admissions process is separate from the financial assistance application process, applicants are encouraged to read this section to learn about different funding options and how to pursue them.
+Because the admissions process is separate from the financial assistance application process, applicants are strongly encouraged to read this page to learn about different funding options and how to pursue them.
 Due to the nature of these opportunities, only main campus (MA) students completing an MSME thesis are eligible for assistantships and fellowships.
+Applicants contacting the department head or graduate program director to inquire about funding will initially be deferred to the page linked above.

 Graduate courses are those with numbers in the 500-level and 600-level.
 500-level courses are intermediate-level courses and are often associated with MSME-level work.
 600-level courses are advanced-level courses and are often associated with PhD-level work.
 However, both MSME and PhD plans of study can contain both 500- and 600-level courses.
 Graduate courses are listed in the Graduate Catalog.